rhinstaller/anaconda/tests/README.rst

   accessibility module.
 All tests are executed inside a LiveCD;
 - *install/* - basic RPM sanity test.
 Checks if anaconda.rpm can be installed in a temporary directory without failing dependencies or other RPM issues;
-- *kickstart_tests/* - each test is a kickstart file and a shell script.
-The test runner provisions a virtual machine using boot.iso and a kickstart file.
-  A shell script then verifies installation was as expected;
 - *lib/* - helper modules used during testing;
 - *pyanaconda_tests/* - unit tests for the :mod:`pyanaconda` module;
 - *pylint/* - checks the validity of Python source code using the *pocketlint*